- Where Cocoa Powder Comes From

 - The feeling of constipation disappeared

-When you’re in keto, you can’t load up on cocoa powder, but you can add it to other foods like chia pudding to bulk up your fiber intake and help you shed more weight.
+When you’re keto, you can’t load up on cocoa powder, but you can add it to other foods like chia pudding to bulk up your fiber intake.

-It’s true; as long as you’re not getting your cocoa solely from candy bars, you may be able to use cocoa powder as part of a weight loss plan.
+If losing weight is your main goal when following a keto diet, you may be able to use cocoa powder as part of your weight loss plan.

 - Lower obesity-related inflammation

 - Suppress your appetite